Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/manual/MaximalIndependentSet.rst

 =========

 The hardware resource utilizations are listed in the following table.
-Different tool versions may result slightly different resource.
+Different tool versions might result in a slightly different resource.

 .. table:: Table 1 : Hardware resources for Renumber
     :align: center